dmis-lab/KitcheNette/README.md

 - Maybe there are more.
 If you get an error, please try `pip install "pacakge_name"`.

 ## Dataset
-All the data are with code.
-They are in `data` folder.
+Download our pre-processed [Dataset (49MB)](https://drive.google.com/open?id=1tUbwr7COW0lkiGkM3gafeGwtQncWd8wC) and place it in `data` folder. *This dataset contains all the input embeddings and is divided into mini-batches for efficent training.*

 #### Currently, we are migrating the code and data.
 Some of the function may not work for now.
 Thank you for your patience.